I want to share an exciting culinary adventure – deep frying on a pellet grill.

 Making it Safe with a Grease Tray

-I recommend it’s important to keep safety in mind when deep frying on a pellet grill.
+I recommend it’s essential to keep safety in mind when deep frying on a pellet grill.

 Since deep frying involves submerging food in hot oil, it’s crucial to have a proper setup to catch any potential drips or splatters.
 Most pellet grills come equipped with a grease tray or drip pan, which serves this purpose perfectly.